Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 - Episodes and seasons are linked to the library.
 If it fails to find the episode, it opens to the season.
 - If that also fails, it falls back to opening the corresponding IMDb page.
 - IMDb website links–only version also available.
 USE ONLY ONE OF THE SCRIPTS AT A TIME
-- Display a link to the IMDb ratings page when heatmap data is not available
+- Display a simple link to the IMDb ratings page when heatmap data is not available
 - Heatmap data are loaded only after clicking the drop-down menu